Nuhru1/Machine-Learning-Deployment/README.md

 This repo is showing the development of a simple Machine Learning application for Classifying the diferents Iris flower species.

+model.py —  contains code for the machine learning model. app.py —  contains Flask APIs that receives data through GUI or API calls, computes the predicted value based on our model and returns it. request.py — This uses requests module to call APIs defined in app.py and give the returned value.
+HTML/CSS — GUI part

 # Results
 Run the web application using the command :